-From March 2021, Icelandair offers flights to Greenland from Iceland with smooth flight connections from Dublin and the UK.
-Icelandair makes it easy for travelers to explore this huge, other-wordly island just a couple of hours' flying distance from Reykjavík.
+Icelandair offers flights to Greenland from Iceland with smooth flight connections from across the US, including New York, Chicago and Boston.
+Icelandair makes it easy for travelers to explore this huge, other-worldly island just a couple of hours' flying distance from Reykjavík.
 All this can be done in one journey, with one ticket.

 With Icelandair you can book tickets to several destinations across Greenland:

 Flights to Nuuk (Southwest Greenland) From Iceland's capital to Greenland's capital in 3 hours and 20 minutes.

 Flights to Ilulissat (West Greenland) Reach Greenland's biggest tourist destination in 3¼ hours.

 Flights to Narsarsuaq (South Greenland) Be surprised by the 'garden of Greenland' after a 2¾-hour flight.